 - BWP ID: This field indicates a DL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 The length of the BWP ID field is 2 bits;

-- Ti: This field indicates the selection status of the Aperiodic Trigger States configured within aperiodicTriggerStateList, as specified in TS 38.331 [5].
+- Ti: This field indicates the selection status of the CSI Trigger States configured within aperiodicTriggerStateList, as specified in TS 38.331 [5].
 T0 refers to the first trigger state within the list, T1 to the second one and so on.
 If the list does not contain entry with index i, MAC entity shall ignore the Ti field.
-The Ti field is set to 1 to indicate that the Aperiodic Trigger State i shall be mapped to the codepoint of the DCI CSI request field, as specified in TS 38.214 [7].
-The codepoint to which the Aperiodic Trigger State is mapped is determined by its ordinal position among all the Aperiodic Trigger States with Ti field set to 1, i.e. the first Aperiodic Trigger State with Ti field set to 1 shall be mapped to the codepoint value 1, second Aperiodic Trigger State with Ti field set to 1 shall be mapped to the codepoint value 2 and so on.
-The maximum number of mapped Aperiodic Trigger States is 63;
+The Ti field is set to 1 to indicate that the CSI Trigger State i shall be mapped to the codepoint of the DCI CSI request field, as specified in TS 38.214 [7].
+The codepoint to which the CSI Trigger State is mapped is determined by its ordinal position among all the CSI Trigger States with Ti field set to 1, i.e. the first CSI Trigger State with Ti field set to 1 shall be mapped to the codepoint value 1, second CSI Trigger State with Ti field set to 1 shall be mapped to the codepoint value 2 and so on.
+The maximum number of mapped CSI Trigger States is 63;

 - R: Reserved bit, set to 0.